TheAndrewJackson/python-project-template/README.md

 git init

 # Configure Poetry to install the virtual env in your project directory.
 # This allows editors like pycharm and vscode to see what packages are installed.
+Poetry defaults to false.
-poetry config virtualenvs.in_project false
+poetry config virtualenvs.in-project true

 # Set the target python version in the pyproject.toml file.
 # Put the dependency under the [tool.poetry.dependencies] section.